dagraham/etm-tk/etmTk/notes.md

 ## Editor

 - Toolbar
-    - Quit (prompt if modified)
-    - Save (check and save, prompting for file if necessary)
+    - Ok (check, if necessary, and save, prompting for file if necessary)
     - Check (str2hsh and back)
         - display messages if necessary
         - if repeating, show list of repetitions
+    - Cancel (prompt if modified)

 ### Logic